MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 1. Start the **Microsoft 365 Alignment Tool** and export all files in Azure Data Storage.

 2. Download the **User and Group Activity Report** to see how many files will be migrated and how many will be deleted.
+The report will indicate how many Private message files each user has and also how many Yammer files and SharePoint files each group has.
+All the Private message files will be deleted, and we will move the Yammer files to SharePoint.

    - Identify if there needs to be action taken on any of the items.